Stability of slow Hamiltonian dynamics from Lieb-Robinson bounds: Consequences of the stability of slow dynamics from theorem

-The size of the region $ F $ free from perturbations, as in figure \ref{in_out}, is $\frac{\dist(A,B)}{n}$.
-Despite theorem \ref{0} being mathematically correct for all $ n > 1 $, a meaningful physical interpretation requires $ n $ of order $ 1 $, namely a small integer.
-The smaller the free region, the larger $ n $, the larger will become the influence of the perturbations on the L-R bound affecting the factor $ e^{-\frac{\dist(A,B)}{2n}} $ in \eqref{bound_full_t}.
-The reason to ask for such free region from interactions, is that, for a fixed time $ t $ the meaning of locality is that increasing the distance among the supports of $ A $ and $ B $, the bound \eqref{bound_full_t} must decrease and become very small for large distances.
-Other than leaving a region $ F $ free, there is no limit to the number of perturbations $ h_{j,\om} $ that are present in the system.
-They can have overlapping supports and be, for example, an actual nearest neighbour Hamiltonian $ \sum_k h_{k,k+1} $.
+The size of the interval $ F $ free from perturbations, as in figure \ref{in_out}, is $\frac{\dist(A,B)}{n}$.
+Despite theorem \ref{0} being mathematically correct for all $ n \ge 1 $, a meaningful physical interpretation requires $ n $ of order $ 1 $.
+The smaller the free region, the larger $ n $, the larger will become the influence of the perturbations on the L-R bound affecting the factor $ e^{-\frac{\dist(A,B)}{2n\xi}} $ in \eqref{bound_full_t}.
+The reason to ask for such interval free from perturbations, is that, for a fixed time $ t $ the meaning of locality is that increasing the distance among the supports of $ A $ and $ B $, the bound \eqref{bound_full_t} must decrease and become very small for large distances.
+Other than leaving an interval $ F $ free, there is no limit to the number of perturbations $\{ h_{j,\om} \}$ that are present in the system.
+They can have overlapping supports and be, for example, an actual nearest neighbour Hamiltonian $ \sum_k h_{k,k+1,\om} $.
+A proof independent from ours of the bound \eqref{bound_single} for the case of a single perturbation has also appeared in \cite{Capel_2024}, equation (55).